MonkeyIsNull/MonkeyIsNull/README.md

 </a>

-### Latest Stuff
+### ⚙️  Latest Work

-My current tech-interests are all about speed in Low-Level Networking & VirtualMachines.
-How we can we better track packets and get the necessary information out of them in a manner as fast as freaking possible?
-Hence some of my current projects below:
+Right now, I'm all about speed — especially in low-level networking and virtual machines.
+How can we track packets, extract metadata, and make intelligent decisions *as fast as freaking possible*?

+Some of my current experiments:

   - [RistrettoDB](https://github.com/MonkeyIsNull/RistrettoDB) - 4.6M rows/sec embedded database